matthewfeickert-talks/talk-uc-berkeley-research-seminar-2024/talk.md

 ---
 # Applications beyond HEP

-.huge[
-* General techniques and technologies applied to HEP problems, but not constrained to them
+.huge[Today we've discussed .bold[general techniques and technologies] applied to HEP problems, but not constrained to them]

+.large[
-   - Automatic differentiation is a rich field of research unto itself
+* Automatic differentiation is a rich field of research unto itself
    - [Machine-learning Optimized Design of Experiments (MODE) collaboration](https://mode-collaboration.github.io/) working towards detector design optimization using automatic differentiation
    - [Fully differentiable branching programs](https://inspirehep.net/literature/2692444) (novel!) can attack problems across fields
 * Engagement with the broader scientific open source community
+   - Scikit-HEP and IRIS-HEP have strong involvement in Scientific Python project, NumFOCUS, and SciPy Conference, JuliaHEP being fostered now
-* Planning for analysis reuse brings flexibility to leverage tooling ]
+* Planning for analysis reuse brings flexibility to leverage tooling
+   - Adopting standards and workflows allows for tooling to change with opportunity ]

 ---